Comparison of the week: Tinder vs Bumble

 Dating apps Tinder and Bumble are giants (and rivals) in the business of finding love.
 But how do they differ?

 We compare virtually everything at Finder and our Comparison of the Week isn't afraid to tackle the big questions.
-This week we put Tinder and Bumble under the microscope.
+Now, we put Tinder and Bumble under the microscope.

 Looking for a date this Valentine's Day but don't know where to start?
 Why not try a dating app?
 It can take the pain out of old-fashioned first dates and inject more fun into the modern dating game.
 Whether you're ready to look for The One or just burning to have a play around with two of the apps everyone is talking about, this comparison gives you the lowdown on what's what.